jennlai95/T2A2_recipe_API/readme.md

 which makes it less useful for non-English users.
 There is a learning curve to using PostgreSQL and even installing it may be difficult to do without documentation or guidance.
 Another con is the extensive memory usage because of the architecture of PostgreSQL.
 This means it requires more server or hardware resources than other databases.
+However, with this application the data used is not extensive so this drawback is not severe.

 # R4 Identify and discuss the key functionalities and benefits of an ORM